kumprj/sentimentrader-project/README.md

 Click your fargate cluster and you will see a list of tabs.
 Tasks lets you run a container once, or you can utilize a scheduled task.
 We run the daily indicator load and the backtests every 6-8 hours, though the values are usually only updated daily.

 # Using the Data
 The whole purpose of this is to take the backtest results and use them to make educated trade decisions.
 How someone handles this data is very open ended.
 We have a simple boostrapped webpage that has pages by date, and shows the results relevant to our risk tolerance (i.e. if SPY returned >5% for the next three observation periods).
-You can also add shorter and longer dated observation periods.
+One can also add shorter and longer dated observation periods.
 We are displaying the results at [kumprj.com](https://kumprj.com).
-Additionally, we are sending an email each day of results showing high and low success rates.
-Please view the email_scripts folder for more information on that.
+Additionally, we are emailing ourselves the extremely positive and extremely negative results every morning.
+Identifying these high and low success rate tickers are good for trading shares or options contracts with comfort.